top of page

 The Socioeconomic Phenotype Index (SPI™) advances equity science into the domain of measurable biology.
 By treating socioeconomics as a phenotype rather than a peripheral determinant, SPI™ offers a framework that is scientifically valid, operationally practical, and commercially scalable.
 Incorporated into CYNAERA’s modular systems, SPI™ has the potential to reshape clinical trials, health policy, and patient outcomes, ensuring that the invisible terrain of inequity is finally quantified and addressed.

-This paper draws on a defined subset of CYNAERA Institute white papers that establish the methodological and analytical foundations of CYNAERA’s prevalence correction frameworks.
-These publications provide deeper context on prevalence reconstruction, diagnostic suppression, population correction, and disease-burden modeling approaches referenced in this analysis.
+This paper draws on a defined subset of CYNAERA Institute white papers that establish the methodological and analytical foundations of CYNAERA’s frameworks.
+These publications provide deeper context on prevalence reconstruction, remission, combination therapies and biomarker approaches.
+Our Long COVID Library, ME/CFS Library, Lyme Library, Autoimmune Library and CRISPR Remission Library are also in depth resources.

 Author’s Note: